gayatrig19/we-travellers-api/README.md

 - Heroku - to deploy the app
 - [CI Database Maker](https://dbs.ci-dbs.net/) - for PostgreSQL database system used for the application database.
 - [SmartDraw](https://www.smartdraw.com/) used to generate the ER Diagram
-- ESlint - used to check java script code for errors.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) - to check python code files for errors.

 ### Imports